🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Bull Put Spread

-In the bull put spread, in which the investor buys and sells options in which they’ll make a maximum return if the value of the underlying security goes up.
+In a bull put spread, an investor buys and sells options in which they’ll make a maximum return if the value of the underlying security goes up.

-A bull put spread is often also called a put credit spread.
-In it, an investor sells a put option and purchases a second put option with a lower strike price.
-For the strategy to work, the investor buys the same amount of both options and, both options will have the same expiration date.
+A bull put spread, also called a put credit spread, involves an investor selling a put option and purchasing a second put option with a lower strike price.
+The investor buys the same amount of both options with the same expiration date.

 In a bull put spread strategy, as long as the price of the underlying security remains above a certain level, the strategy will begin to produce profits as the differences between the value of the two options begins to evaporate as a result of time decay.
 Time decay is how much the value of an options contract declines as that contract grows closer to its expiration date.